 MRT decisions are typically published in full.
 RRT decisions are required to be edited so as to not identify the applicant or family members.
 For both MRT and RRT decisions, the Tribunal can determine that it is not in the public interest to publish certain information or a decision.

-The tribunals published 4,783 of the 19,347 decisions made in 2012-13.
+The tribunals published more than 4.600 decisions in 2013-14.
 The number of decisions published each year depends on the number of decisions which are assessed as being of particular interest.